 - Experience of establishing effective working relationships with numerous stakeholders

-- Knowledge of Salesforce or other CRM databases
+- Knowledge of Saleforce or other CRM databases

 - Attention to detail